Parabolic Equations with Singular Coefficients and Boundary Data: Analysis and Numerical Simulations: Introduction

 The well-posedness of such parabolic problems with regular coefficients and boundary data is a classical subject in the theory of partial differential equations (see, for instance, \cite{AA07, AS15, Denk17, Chen24}).
-However, when the diffusion coefficient \(a\), the drift term \(b\), the potential \(q\), the source term \(f\), the initial data \(u_0\), or the boundary data \(g_0, g_1\) are allowed to be non-regular (e.g., involving Dirac delta functions or other distributions), the standard functional frameworks break down.
+However, when the diffusion coefficient \(a\), the drift term \(b\), the potential \(q\), the source term \(f\), the initial data \(u_0\), or the boundary data \(g_0, g_1\) are allowed to be distributional (e.g., involving Dirac delta functions or other distributions), the standard functional frameworks break down.
 In such cases, the product of distributions becomes undefined, and well-posedness in the classical or even weak sense fails to hold.

-From an analytical standpoint, the study of PDEs with distributional coefficients lies at the frontier of modern functional analysis and the theory of generalized functions.
-The classical theory, built upon Sobolev spaces and variational methods, becomes inadequate in the presence of distributional multiplicative terms due to Schwartz’s impossibility theorem \cite{Sch54}.
+From an analytical standpoint, PDEs with distributional coefficients pose substantial challenges within the theory of generalized functions.
+Classical approaches based on Sobolev spaces and variational methods become inadequate, since products of distributions are not well defined in general, as shown by Schwartz’s impossibility theorem \cite{Sch54}.

 Similar challenges arise in hyperbolic equations.
 To address them, the notion of very weak solutions was introduced in \cite{GR15}, enabling analysis of second-order equations with singular coefficients.
-This approach has since been developed in numerous works addressing various types of singularities and equations (see \cite{ART19, ARST21a, ARST21b, ARST21c, ARST25, CDRT23, CRT21, CRT22a, CRT22b, Gar21, GS24, MRT19, RT17a, RT17b, SW22}).
+This approach has since been developed in numerous works addressing various types of singularities and equations (see \cite{ART19, ARST21a, ARST21b, ARST21c, ARST25, ADM23, ART, AT24, CDRT23, CRT21, CRT22a, CRT22b, Gar21, GS24, MRT19, RT17a, RT17b, SW22}).
 Recent works on elliptic, hyperbolic and parabolic equations for the Sturm-Liouville operator with singular coefficients \cite{RSY22, RY22, RY24a, RY24b} have successfully employed separation of variables to construct very weak solutions.